OPEnSLab-OSU/EvaporometerLite/README.md

 # EvaporometerLite
-This Repository contains all the files needed to recreate the Evaporometer LITE.
+This repository contains all the files needed to recreate the Evaporometer LITE.
 # How to Setup
 Follow assembly guide located in the documentation folder.